UNL-UAV/UNL-UAV/docs/welcome.md

 # Administrative

 ## Dues
 Dues are $20 and can be directly paid to the club treasurer, or any one of the team leads.
+Contact Khawm Mung on the [People](people.md) page.
 Cash is preferred.

 ## Outreach Requirements